surgical-robotics-ai/surgical_robotics_challenge/docs/scene_coordinate_frames.md

 <img src="./figures/Entry and Exit Frame.svg" />

 # NOTE:
-All the coordinate frames discussed above can be viewed using the scene blender files in this [folder](https://github.com/collaborative-robotics/surgical_robotics_challenge/tree/master/Blender)
+All the coordinate frames discussed above and the associated dimensions can be viewed using the blender scene files in this [folder](https://github.com/collaborative-robotics/surgical_robotics_challenge/tree/master/Blender).